miadugas/surveyme/README.md

 <hr>

 ## Description
 A feedback collection application for small business owners.
+User (Owner) buys credits and does not have to signup for a subscription based service.
+Once credits are purchased, the user may create an email campaign survey to a list of customers that they have entered.
+Campaign results are tabulated and the user is provided with a report of survey responses.

 <hr>